Get instant support with our search!

 2. Using Group Policy to add MetaCompliance domains to the Safe Senders List.

-The following can be used to adjust your Safe Senders List to allow MetaCompliance to accurately record phishing mail opens.
-If your organisation does not already have a Safe Senders List, you will need to create one.
-(See below)
+If your organisation does not already have a Safe Senders List, you must create one.

-- Create a .txt file that stores a list of safe senders (domains or addresses), each on a new line.
+- Create a .txt file listing safe senders (domains or addresses), each on a new line.

 - Office 2010 Administrative Template: https://www.microsoft.com/en-us/download/details.aspx?id=18968